 I'm Robin, English - my wife and two kids are Estonian.
-When I moved to Estonia back in 2004, the nature impressed me immediately - the empty sandy beaches, crisp clean clean air and endless forests especially.
+When I moved to Estonia back in 2004, the nature impressed me immediately - especially the empty sandy beaches, crisp clean clean air and endless forests.

 Summers and autumns since then have been dedicated to gathering wild berries and foraging for wild mushrooms—mostly we like to pick blueberries, wild strawberries, cloudberries and chanterelle mushrooms.

 Some years ago, I was introduced to chaga, or must pässik as they say in Estonian, and since then I've been on a journey of discovery of its history, usage and health benefits.